Maurice Fatio Papers

 Biographical / Historical

-Maurice Fatio was born in Geneva, Switzerland.
+Maurice Fatio was born in Geneva, Switzerland in 1897.
 He studied at the Zurich Polytechnic School under Karl Moser, a proponent of Modernist architecture, and obtained his degree in architecture in 1920.
-At the age of twenty-three, he arrive in the United States and worked for Harry T. Lindeberg designing country homes.
-In 1921, he formed a partnership with William Treanor and they proceeded to open a Florida office in addition to their New York practice.
+At the age of twenty-three, he arrived in the United States and worked for Harrie T. Lindeberg designing country homes.
+In July 1921, he formed a partnership with fellow architect William Treanor, founding the firm Treanor & Fatio.

 Extent